kq1231/timely/tasks.md

 - All providers and controllers should be `AutoDispose`able.
 - Tab 12
     - Make the sub-entry molecule take in the date as a parameter.
 It should pass it to the sub-entry provider as a family provider.
 - No need for tab 3 service.
 Just move the markAsComplete function to the repo.dart file.
 In fact, we don't need two separate repositories for completed and pending tasks.
-Only one repository named "repo.dart" is a better option.
+Only one repository named "repo.dart" is a better option for every tab.

 ---

 **Bismillahir-Rahmanir-Rahim**

-- The FMS controller should have methods for starting, pausing and canceling the timers.
-- Only one setState needed.
+- Only one setState needed. -D
     - Thus, no need to watch provider InShaaAllah.

+---

+**Bismillahir-Rahmanir-Rahim**

+- Remove unnecessary `indices` variable.
+- Make better vars for DRYness.
+- With regards to the latest FMSModel being fetched, there is no need for a FutureProvider since the app is being rendered after it is fetched.
+We should override it with a simple provider.